circle

 From Transaction to Continuity – Rethinking Executive Search in the Family Enterprise

-In this episode of the LGA Lighthouse podcast, host Tim Yeung sits down with Bill Stranberg, founder of Stranberg, to discuss the critical nuances of executive search within family-owned businesses.
+In this episode of the LGA Lighthouse podcast, host Tim Yeung sits down with Bill Stranberg, Managing Partner at Stranberg, to discuss the critical nuances of executive search within family-owned businesses.
 Bill explores why hiring a leader in a family system is not merely a recruitment task, but a vital decision for long-term leadership continuity.

 The discussion highlights four key takeaways for navigating executive search and succession: